Learn more about our Advertising Disclosure

 Crime index 37.74 16.82

-• In the last presidential election, Wisconsin voted Republican and Pittsburgh voted Democratic.
+• In the last presidential election, Wisconsin leaned Republican, while Pittsburgh supported Democratic.

 • State regulator: You can verify a Wisconsin moving license and its status on the state regulator’s official website.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Wisconsin.
+• Change of address: Make sure to submit your USPS change of address form at least a week before you move.
+You’ll be able to choose your official move date so your mail is forwarded to Wisconsin seamlessly.
 Get started here.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
-For a secure move in Wisconsin, explore movers' insurance options to safeguard your belongings.
+• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+For a secure move in Wisconsin, explore movers’ insurance options to safeguard your belongings.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Elevate your protection with discussions on Full Value Protection or explore customized plans from third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Wisconsin state moving insurance.
 Ensure a smooth and protected relocation experience with the right insurance coverage.

 Things to do in Wisconsin